Current incidence of the disease at a glance, recommendations and mandatory vaccination by country August 18, 2025

 India

-Diarrhoeal disease risk nationwide.
-Cholera can be expected regionally.
-Typhoid, paratyphoid and orally transmitted forms of hepatitis are endemic throughout India.
-Anthrax occurs again and again in local people in both cutaneous and intestinal forms.
-Observe hygiene and vaccination protection.
+Risk of diarrheal diseases nationwide.
+Cholera is to be expected regionally.
+Typhoid, paratyphoid, and the orally transmitted forms of hepatitis are endemic throughout India.
+Anthrax, both in its cutaneous and intestinal form, is frequently found among locals.
+Ensure proper hygiene and vaccination.

 Dengue